 Fan Ownership

 Darlington FC has been fan owned since 2012.
 DFCSG owns a controlling stake in the Football Club and sets its strategic direction in line with the interests of the DFCSG membership.
 In other words, DFCSG members are the Owners of DFC.
-At this time, there are just over 1,300 members of DFCSG with c90% voting rights.
+At this time, there are 1,440+ members of DFCSG with c90% voting rights.
 But what does that mean in practice?
 This section of YOURCLUB sets out to explain fan ownership and what that means for Darlington Football Club in greater detail.

 1. When we refer to fan or community ownership, what do we mean by that?